jmdb-tutorial/blockchain/eris/multisig-contract/README.md

 To do this we use the eris package manager, which takes an input yml file and does things for us.
 Its a bit like an ansible script.

-We already have am `emp.yml` file which simply has a job to deploy the contract and wait for it to be deployed.
+We already have am `epm.yaml` file which simply has a job to deploy the contract and wait for it to be deployed.

 We first need to get the address of an account to use to deploy the contract.
-We are going to use
+We are going to use the "executor" address.
+This lives in an addresses.csv file in the multisig chain dir.

+	addr=$(cat $chain_dir/addresses.csv | grep multisig_full_000 | cut -d ',' -f 1)

+Lets check that our chain is running

+	eris chains ls

+You should see a `*` next to the `multisig` chain.

+By default, eris will try to use its online contract compiler but it sometimes doesn't work so the best thing is to download the compilers image.

+	docker pull quay.io/eris/compilers
+	eris services start compilers

+Then can try this

+	eris pkgs do --chain multisig --address $addr --compiler <ip-of-docker-vm>:9091

+To get the ip do

+	docker-machine ip default

+It might be a good idea to tail the logs while you do this...

+	eirs chains logs -f multisig

+	eris pkgs do --chain multisig --address $addr

 # References

 http://www.shakelaw.com/blog/when-does-a-contract-take-effect/